WeTransfer/format_parser/README.md

 ## Basic usage

-Pass an IO object that responds to `read` and `seek` to `FormatParser` and the first confirmed match will be returned.
+Pass an IO object that responds to `read` and `seek` to `FormatParser.parse` and the first confirmed match will be returned.

 ```ruby
 match = FormatParser.parse(File.open("myimage.jpg", "rb"))